thk2b/circlechat/README.md

 The main entity in Circhechat is a circle: a set of profiles and channels.
 Messages are exchanged through channels.
 Profiles contain a user's information, such as a name, description or whether the user is online.

-Whenever a channel, message or profile's data is changed, it is updated, in real time, on all clients.
-This means that when a user updates her profile description, or posts a message, all clients are notified and update accordingly.
+Whenever a channel, message or profile's data is changed it is updated in real time on all clients.
+This means that when a user updates her profile description, or posts a message, all clients are notified and update the view accordingly.

 # Architecture